Weights of mod $p$ automorphic forms and partial Hasse invariants

-\begin{definition} Let $Y$ be a stack satisfying $\bracketa$, $\bracketb$ and $\bracketc$.
-We say that $Y$ has the Hasse property if $\Ccal_{\pha} = \Ccal_Y $. \end{definition} For example, Theorem \ref{thmDK} \eqref{thm-DK-item2} shows that the geometric special fiber of the Hilbert--Blumenthal Shimura variety at a place of good reduction satisfies the Hasse property.
-Let $(G,\mu)$ be a cocharacter datum and let $\GZip^\mu$ be the attached stack of $G$-zips.
-Fix a frame $(B,T,z)$ as in \S\ref{sec-frames}.
-Then, the stack of zip flags $\GF^\mu$ (\S\ref{subsec-zipflag}) satisfies all requirements (a), (b) and (c) above.
-First, we have the flag stratification $\GF^{\mu}=\bigsqcup_{w\in W}\Fcal_w$ as in \S \eqref{zipflag-Cw}.
+For example, Theorem~\ref{thmDK}\eqref{thm-DK-item2} shows that the geometric special fiber of the Hilbert--Blumenthal Shimura variety at a place of good reduction satisfies the Hasse property.
+Let $(G,\mu)$ be a cocharacter datum, and let $\GZip^\mu$ be the attached stack of $G$-zips.
+Fix a frame $(B,T,z)$ as in Section~\ref{sec-frames}.
+Then, the stack of zip flags $\GF^\mu$ (see Section~\ref{subsec-zipflag}) satisfies all requirements~\eqref{sgs-a},~\eqref{sgs-b} and~\eqref{sgs-c} above.
+First, we have the flag stratification $\GF^{\mu}=\bigsqcup_{w\in W}\Fcal_w$ as in Section~\eqref{zipflag-Cw}.
 Setting $\Lambda \colonequals X^*(T)$, we have the family of line bundles $(\Vcal_{\flag}(\lambda))_{\lambda\in X^*(T)}$ satisfying (b) by \eqref{Vflag-additivity}.
-Finally, we have partial Hasse invariants (\S\ref{sec-partialHasse}).
+Finally, we have partial Hasse invariants (Section~\ref{sec-partialHasse}).
+To be precise, there is an ambiguity in the definition of $C_{\pha}$, because if $f$ is a partial Hasse invariant for $\Fcal_{w_0 s_\alpha}$ (see Definition~\ref{partial-Hasse-def}), then $\chi f^n$ for $\chi \in X^*(G)$ and $n\geq 1$ is also a partial Hasse invariant for $\Fcal_{w_0 s_\alpha}$.
+We will give an unambiguous definition of $C_{\pha}$ in Definition~\ref{definition-CHasse}.
+Moreover, the saturation $\Ccal_{\pha}$ is independent of all choices.
 In this paper, we give a full answer as to whether $\GF^{\mu}$ satisfies the Hasse property.

 Similarly, let $Y$ be a scheme endowed with a smooth, surjective morphism $\zeta_{Y} \colon Y\to \GF^{\mu}$.
-Then $Y$ inherits naturally by pullback all the structure from $\GF^{\mu}$, and hence satisfies all required properties (a), (b) and (c) above.
-In particular, if we start with a scheme $X$ and a smooth, surjective morphism $\zeta \colon X\to \GZip^\mu$, then we can consider the flag space $Y\colonequals\Flag(X)$ (similarly to the flag space of $S_K$ defined at the end of \S\ref{subsec-Shimura}).
+Then $Y$ naturally inherits by pullback all the structure from $\GF^{\mu}$, and hence satisfies all required properties~\eqref{sgs-a},~\eqref{sgs-b} and~\eqref{sgs-c} above.
+In particular, if we start with a scheme $X$ and a smooth, surjective morphism $\zeta \colon X\to \GZip^\mu$, then we can consider the flag space $Y\colonequals\Flag(X)$ (similarly to the flag space of $S_K$ defined at the end of Section~\ref{subsec-Shimura}).
 It is defined as the fiber product